BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 In the example above, the Setpoint Profile is between point 1 and 2, changing temperature from 0°C to 50°C.
 It is about halfway, so the Setpoint is set to 27.27°C.

 All points are saved as an offset from the start time, so you can easily re-use profiles.
-Change the start time, and all other points will be adjusted.
+Change the start time, and all other points will be shifted.
 You can also create, load, and save profiles from the action menu.

 The profile is stored on the Spark itself.
 The Setpoint Profile continues to run if the Spark has no connection to the server.

-Whenever the Spark loses power, it forgets the date and time.
-It will continue applying the profile when the Spark service has reconnected and sent the actual date and time.
+When the Spark loses power, it forgets the date and time.
+The profile is on hold until the Spark reconnects and receives the actual date and time.

 ## Digital Actuators
 Actuators act on things in the real world, like temperature or water flow.